matrix-org/synapse/docs/modules/writing_a_module.md

 value that should cause the event to be denied), Synapse will fail the operation and ignore any subsequent callbacks that should have been run after this one.

-The documentation for each callback mentions Synapse's behaviour if multiple modules implement it.
+The documentation for each callback mentions how Synapse behaves when multiple modules implement it.

 ## Handling the module's configuration